Anthony-mbaya/Anthony-mbaya/README.md

 ## Hi there 👋
-👋 Hi, I'm Dev_Tonny - CuxTon
+👋 Hi, I'm Dev_Tonny -
 Full Stack Developer | React & Django Specialist | DevOps Enthusiast Welcome to my GitHub profile!
 I'm a passionate Full Stack Developer with expertise in building modern, scalable, and user-friendly web applications.
 I specialize in frontend development with React, Next.js, and TailwindCSS, and backend development with Python, Django, and Django REST Framework (DRF).
 I also have hands-on experience with Docker, REST APIs, and DevOps practices to ensure seamless deployment and scalability.